itskomalsharma/StuSys/README.md

 # StuSys
 This is a Student Management System and it's developed in php.
+It is Web based Application and it is user friendly, easy understandable and use.
+In this have many features such as Add Teacher, Add Student, Edit Account,
+Add, Refund, Due Fees System,
+Send Notice to Students,
+Add Department, Subject,
+Add & Update Marks,
+Add Books,
+Transaction Management,
+Fees Management,
+Admin Panel,
+and More.